Lygon Place is set back from Ebury Street, Belgravia behind a private cobbled carriage driveway with a gated entrance.

 Daedalian Glass Studios were commissioned to create vibrant and warm wet room doors and side panels for both the shower and steam room areas of this luxury private residence.

 The brief was to use utilise a glass design possessing opaque qualities - providing privacy - whilst also holding translucent qualities - to maximise the light flow within these areas lacking in a natural light source.

-After client consultations, Daedalian Glass Studios provided a sample of laminated iow-iron glass, with a Toucan Orange interlayer and frosted front and rear faces.
-Daedalian Glass Studios can customise this glass design to any colour code specified by clients and after discussion, and 2nd round of samples was provided with a slightly more 'rose' colour.
+After client consultations, Daedalian Glass Studios provided a sample of laminated low-iron glass, with a Toucan Orange interlayer and frosted front and rear faces.
+Daedalian Glass Studios can customise this glass design to any colour code specified by clients.
+After discussion a second round of samples was provided with a slightly more 'rose' colour.